armasuissewt/VBS4CodeSnippets/dialogs.md

 Here is an example of packing the dialog into a addon [dialog_addon.zip](https://github.com/armasuissewt/VBS4CodeSnippets/blob/main/rsc/dialog_addon.zip).
 You can call it with cutRsc ["vbs_AddonRscTextTest", "PLAIN"];

+Here you find a modal dialog version packed into a addon [dialog_addon_modal.zip](https://github.com/armasuissewt/VBS4CodeSnippets/blob/main/rsc/dialog_addon_modal.zip).
+You can call it with createDialog "vbs_AddonRscTextTest";